 - Ocean Rebellion (Brain Trust)

-- Please, send us an email about your plans and we will try to reply as soon as we can.
+- Please, send us an email about your plans, and we will try to reply as soon as possible.

 - We can then send your proposal for approval to the DGI international board of advisers (the page with names is coming soon).

 - In the event that we can proceed, we will sign an agreement with you and put your name and logo on our website.

 David Graeber Institute also supports the virtual infrastructure of the informal project Museum of Care.
 All projects of the Museum of Care (MoC) are open to anyone and do not require any confirmation, provided you respect the broad drift of David Graeber’s principles—such as the need to replace production and consumption with freedom and care.
 People can create and manage their own projects (MoC calls them “rooms”).
 Many, but not all, of the Museum’s projects are connected to projects of the Institute and would help develop David’s ideas outside the academic and institutional framework, counting on a broad circle of civil society around the world.